 Inpatient programs also make it easy to build new friendships.
 These friendships develop into a support network that becomes invaluable when it comes to sustaining sobriety.

 Outpatient treatment, on the other hand, is much less structured.
 Patients don’t live in the facility, and only attend several times a week for therapy and group counseling sessions.
 However, the benefit of this format lies in free time.
-If a recovering addict can resist the temptation to relapse, outpatient programs provide the leeway to continue fulfilling work and school obligations.
+If a recovering addict can resist the temptation to relapse, o

 Who Should Seek Inpatient Treatment?

-Typically, patients enter an inpatient program when they’ve reached a crossroads with their addiction.
+Typically, patients enter residential care when they’ve reached a crossroads with their addiction.
 Maybe they experienced an overdose, got in trouble with the law, or accepted help after an intervention organized by their friends and family.
 Regardless of how they come to inpatient treatment, they should expect to be greeted with open arms.

 Most candidates for inpatient treatment run a very high risk of relapse.
 Compared to candidates for outpatient programs, who exhibit a strong will and ability to get clean and remain clean while having access to the “real world,” inpatient treatment programs typically cater to people who have long-term, debilitating addictions.
 If they had all the free time available to outpatients, they would likely return to drug use and drop out of the program.